Mr. Nolde's Math Resource Page

 Dividerama with 3-Digit Dividends! -Here's an even more challenging version of Dividerama.
 If you're having difficulty, be sure to click on the "Help" box.

-Thinking Blocks- Multiplication & Division -A really good strategy that can help you to solve word problems is by using bar diagrams.
+Thinking Blocks- Multiplication -A really good strategy that can help you to solve word problems is by using bar diagrams.
 Bar diagrams help you to visualize the information that you know and how that information can help you to solve the problem.
 This site does an awesome job of modeling multiplication and division word problems using bar diagrams.

 (Top of page)